hohilwik/D-Algorithm-for-circuits/README.md

 The propagation of faults can be done with a queue, with the justification having a separate queue that gets called as a function inside the D-prop step, and another resizing vector for keeping track of the input vector.
 Need to have tables for each type of gate with the reduced 5-value truth table stored.

-I don't know how the backward implication step backtracks at the moment so will only implement this and look into the original paper later to figure out that step.
+I don't know how the backward implication step backtracks at the moment so will look into the original paper later to figure out that step and add that.